Telecommunications in China: Recent development

 China's 2.7 million kilometers of optical fiber telecommunication cables by 2003 assisted greatly in the modernization process.
 China produces an increasing volume of televisions both for domestic use and export, which has helped to spread communications development.
 In 2001 China produced more than 46 million televisions and claimed 317 million sets in use.
 At the same time, there were 417 million radios in use in China, a rate of 342 per 1,000 population.
 However, many more are reached, especially in rural areas, via loudspeaker broadcasts of radio programs that bring transmissions to large numbers of radioless households.

+98% of China's population was covered by a mobile phone network in 2011.
 In March 2012, the Ministry of Industry and Information Technology announced that China has 1.01 billion mobile phone subscribers; of these, 144 million are connected to 3G networks.
 At the same time, the number of landline phones dropped by 828,000 within the span of two months to a total of 284.3 million.

+As of at least 2023, China is the world's biggest mobile phone market.